corymaklin/spec-kit/memory/constitution.md

 This means all unit tests should be in the tests/ folder of the package and not the root of the repository.

+### Check the official docs first
+We want to avoid relying on 3rd party libraries for calling APIs if we don't need to and use requests instead.

 ### Contract First Development
 Define the interfaces for all the layers before implementing end-to-end functionality for specific use-case.

+### Authentication Method
+Confirm whether you can just use an API key the user provides in a configuration file or environment or whether they need to use OAuth in browser

 ### Contract Tests (Unit Test the Adapter)
 Use recorded or mocked responses that represent the real API’s contract: